 - Preheat the oven to 350 degrees and line 12 muffin cups with cupcake liners.

-- Stir together the flour, sugar, baking powder, baking soda, cinnamon, and salt in a medium bowl.
-Whisk together the butter, banana, eggs, and vanilla in a separate bowl.
+- Stir together the flour, baking powder, baking soda, cinnamon, and salt in a medium bowl.

-- Gently fold the wet ingredients into the dry with a spatula.
-Fill the prepared cupcake liners with batter, filling each about half full.
-Bake 22-25 minutes or until a cake tester inserted into the center comes out cleanly.
+- Bake 20-22 minutes or until a cake tester inserted into the center comes out cleanly.
 Transfer cupcakes to a wire rack and cool fully.

 - Pipe or spread on Cream Cheese Frosting and finish with a blueberry, if desired.

-Beat together 1 package cream cheese (softened at room temperature), 2 tablespoons butter (softened at room temperature), 2-3 tablespoons honey, and 1/2 teaspoon vanilla with a hand-held mixer.
+Cream Cheese Frosting: Beat together 1 8-ounce package cream cheese (softened at room temperature), 2 tablespoons butter (softened at room temperature), 2-3 tablespoons honey, and 1/2 teaspoon vanilla with a hand-held mixer.
 Pipe or spread onto cooled cupcakes.